 Charles Ingram, Marketing Manager at BestEssays says, “Now that the world is more closely connected than ever, people are starting to understand the value of localization.
 So if they’re targeting Spain, they’ll hire a native Spanish speaker.
 And for non-English countries, translating into English, the global language of the web, has never been more important.”

 The interesting thing about the global economy is that the actual tools and techniques stay the same.
-Marketing is still about reaching the right person with the right message at the right time – it’s just now that message might be in Italian and delivered over a social network.
+Marketing is still about reaching the right person with the right message at the right time – it’s just now that the message might be in Italian and delivered over a social network.

 Easier Scaling and Automation